On this page

 The "Stale Listing" Effect

-As days on market accumulate, buyer perception can change.
-Rather than asking “What do I need to pay to secure this property?”, attention often shifts to “Why hasn’t it sold?”.
-This change in framing can weaken negotiating leverage and place sellers in a more reactive position.Auctions as a Market Reset
+As days on market accumulate, buyer perception shifts.
+Rather than asking "What do I need to pay to secure this property?" attention moves to "Why hasn't it sold?"
+That change in framing is significant — and it happens faster than most sellers expect.

 Industry Scrutiny and Public Awareness